hero827/Test/readme.md

 ### datalake Database

 This is a PostgreSQL database.
+The container is mapped to the PostgreSQL default port 5432 on the host.
 The stream processor needs to deliver the updated output to the table `SportClassYearProfileViewSummary` described below:

 #### SportClassYearProfileViewSummary